NataliaValero/Airline_passenger_satisfaction/README.md

 # Airline_passenger_satisfaction
-Exploratory analysis Airline passenger satisfaction
+Exploratory analysis of key factors of satisfaction level of an airline.